RESOURCES

 Operatory Safety

 One of the most prevalent concerns related to power supplies is the safety of operators, repair workers, and service technicians.
 Because power supplies pose a risk of shock or electrocution if handled improperly or if parts of the body come into contact with certain circuits on the supply, many applications require a physical barrier to prevent such incidents.
 An open frame power supply will not offer much protection from such occurrences, since all its circuitry is exposed.
+However, many open frame power supplies are available with medical approvals and must be approved to meet stringent standards for safety, low leakage current, and minimal electromagnetic interference, making them suitable for sensitive medical applications.
 By adding an enclosure to a power supply, the risk of injury is reduced; in some cases, it can be all but eliminated.
 The type of enclosure and the size of any openings in it should consider each application and usage scenario.

 Electromagnetic Compatibility (EMC)